AngryDataGirl/Cheat-Sheets/git_commands.md

 git push -u origin <branch_name>
 ```

+# merging in your work

-# merging in master to your branch
+## merging in master to your branch
 where <branch_name> is the branch you want to merge into master <br />
 this flow assumes there are no conflicts with master <br />
 ```